uhasker/large-language-models-for-software-engineers/src/01-text-in-text-out.md

 }
 ```

-If we print the entire list of messages, we see the following:
+If we print the entire list of messages, we see the following chat history:

 ```json
 [